mixpanel/docs/pages/docs/tracking/how-tos/identifying-users.md

 ## FAQ

+### What is Distinct ID?
+`distinct_id` is an identifier set by Mixpanel based on the combination of `$device_id` and `$user_id`.
+The purpose of `distinct_id` is to provide a single, unified identifier for a user across devices and sessions.
+This helps Mixpanel compute metrics like Daily Active Users accurately: when two events have the same value of `distinct_id`, they are considered as being performed by 1 unique user.
+By joining on the `distinct_id`, Mixpanel is also able to accurately count funnels or retention metrics that span a user's logged out behavior and logged in behavior.

+Note: You cannot set the value of `distinct_id` yourself, it will be set by Mixpanel.
+How it's set depends on the [version of ID Merge](/docs/tracking/how-tos/identifying-users#simplified-vs-original-id-merge) that your project uses:
+* **Simplified ID Merge (default):** `distinct_id` will be the `$user_id` if present, otherwise will be `$device:<$device_id>`.
+* **Original ID Merge:** `distinct_id` will be either the `$user_id` or `$device_id`, but is non-determinstic and chosen to optimize backend performance.
+If you want control over a particular identifier for the user, we recommend setting a [user profile property](/docs/tracking/how-tos/user-profiles), such as 'User ID', that has your identified ID.
+This allows you to have a property that represents the identified user ID.

 ### What does Mixpanel recommend using as the `$user_id`?
 We recommend using an ID that is unique to each user and does not change, for example a database ID.
 While using an identifier like email may be more convenient, keep in mind that you cannot merge 2 `$user_id`s or change a `$user_id`, so if the user changes their email, they will count as a separate user.